-- 21.2 The Provider must complete and publish an annual information governance assessment and must demonstrate satisfactory compliance as defined in the NHS Information Governance Toolkit (or any successor framework), as applicable to the Services and the Provider's organisation type. - 21.3 The Provider must: - 21.3.1 nominate an Information Governance Lead; - 21.3.2 nominate a Caldicott Guardian and Senior Information Risk Owner, each of whom must be a member of the Provider's Governing Body; - 21.3.3 nominate a Data Protection Officer; - 21.3.321.3.4 ensure that the Co-ordinating Commissioner is kept informed at all times of the identities and contact details of the Information Governance Lead, Data Protection Officer, Caldicott Guardian and the Senior Information Risk Owner; and - 21.3.421.3.5 ensure that NHS England and NHS Digital are kept informed at all times of the identities and contact details of the Information Governance Lead, Data Protection Officer, Caldicott Guardian and the Senior Information Risk Owner via the NHS Information Governance Toolkit (or any successor framework).
+- 21.1 The Parties acknowledge their respective obligations arising under FOIA, DPA, EIR and HRA, and under the common law duty of confidentialitymust comply with Data Protection Legislation, Data Guidance, the FOIA and the EIR, and must assist each other as necessary to enable each other to comply with these obligations. - 21.2 The Provider must complete and publish an annual information governance assessment and must demonstrate satisfactory compliance as defined in the NHS Information Governance Toolkit (or any successor framework), as applicable to the Services and the Provider's organisation type. - 21.3 The Provider must: - 21.3.1 nominate an Information Governance Lead: - 21.3.2 nominate a Caldicott Guardian and Senior Information Risk Owner, each of whom must be a member of the Provider's Governing Body; - 21.3.3 where required by Data Protection Legislation, nominate a Data Protection Officer;